aprilwade/randomprime/doc/quality_of_life.md

 - all of the "wow look the power is on" in frigate
 - life grove (the ghosts cutscene is left in because they just leave the map and never come back lmao)
 - main plaza
-- phendrana shorelines (just the area introduction, the ridley cutscene is left in)
+- phendrana shorelines (the ridley cutscene is left in)
 - main quarry
 - lava lake
 - tower of light